Kitchen Ready Betty

 🍶Storage

-Store in an airtight container and keep refrigerated.
-Best enjoyed within 5 days (you may need to add some additional dressing or lime juice the longer it sits).
+Store your leftovers in an airtight container and keep them refrigerated.
+This salad is best enjoyed within 5 days, making it a great option for meal prep or planning ahead for a party (you may need to add some additional dressing or lime juice the longer it sits).

 💭Top Tip